varnishcache/varnish-cache/doc/sphinx/reference/vmod.rst

   for the client side and the backend side, so use in ``vcl_backend_*`` will yield a different private pointer from the one used on the client side.
+  These private pointers live only for the duration of their task.

 * ``PRIV_TOP`` "per top-request" private pointers live for the duration of one request and all its ESI-includes.
 They are only defined for the client side.
 When used from backend VCL subs, a NULL pointer will be passed.
+  These private pointers live only for the duration of their top level request

 * ``PRIV_VCL`` "per vcl" private pointers are useful for such global state that applies to all calls in this VCL, for instance flags that determine if regular expressions are case-sensitive in this vmod or similar.
 The ``PRIV_VCL`` object is the same object that is passed to the VMOD's event function.
+  This private pointer lives for the duration of the loaded VCL.

 The way it works in the vmod code, is that a ``struct vmod_priv *`` is passed to the functions where one of the ``PRIV_*`` argument types is